 To attach your Tassels to your snood

-- Count 9 sts away from the previous tassel, secure another tassel.
+- Count 9 sts away from the previous tassel, and secure another tassel.